ros2/ros2_documentation/Windows-Development-Setup.rst

 Note, we're using ``--merge-install`` here to avoid a ``PATH`` variable that is too long at the end of the build.
 If you're adapting these instructions to build a smaller workspace then you might be able to use the default behavior which is isolated install, i.e. where each package is installed to a different folder.

 Note, if you are doing a debug build use ``python_d path\to\colcon_executable`` ``colcon``.
-See `this page <Windows-Development-Setup#extra-stuff-for-debug-mode>` for more info on running Python code in debug builds on Windows.
+See `Extra stuff for debug mode`_ for more info on running Python code in debug builds on Windows.

 Testing and Running
 ^^^^^^^^^^^^^^^^^^^